Paweł Krzeszowiak

-Paweł Krzeszowiak (born 12 April 1974) is a Polish former footballer who is last known to have played as a forward for Babia Góra Sucha Beskidzka.
+Paweł Krzeszowiak (born 12 April 1974) is a Polish former professional footballer who played as a forward.

 Career

 Krzeszowiak started his career with Polish lower league side Babia Góra Sucha Beskidzka.
 After that, he signed for Górnik Zabrze in the Polish top flight.
 After that, he signed for Belgian club Beveren.
-In 1993, Krzeszowiak signed for German team Rot-Weiß Lüdenscheid.
-In 1996, he signed for GKS Tychy in the Polish top flight, where he made 11 league appearances and scored 0 goals.
-On 13 October 1996, Krzeszowiak debuted for GKS Tychy during a 0-2 loss to Widzew Łódź.
-In 2006, he signed for Polish fifth tier outfit Babia Góra Sucha Beskidzka.
+In 1993, Krzeszowiak joined German team Rot-Weiß Lüdenscheid.
+In 1996, he moved to GKS Tychy in the Polish top flight, where he made 11 league appearances and scored 0 goals.
+On 13 October 1996, Krzeszowiak made his debut for GKS during a 0–2 loss to Widzew Łódź.
+In 2006, he joined Polish fifth tier outfit Babia Góra Sucha Beskidzka.
 In 2007, he signed for Tempo Białka in the Polish seventh tier.